-The European Court of Auditors gives our accounts a clean bill of health and says that they correctly reflect how the EU budget is spent.
+For many years now, the European Court of Auditors has been giving our accounts a clean bill of health, saying that they correctly reflect EU budget spending.

-It is true that in some policy areas, the Court of Auditors has not yet given its seal of approval to our payments in certain policy areas.
+The Court of Auditors has not yet given its seal of approval to our payments in certain policy areas.
 However, errors in EU spending are essentially administrative mistakes.
 They are not the same as fraud.
-In cohesion policy, for example, the error rate is still slightly above 5%, though this represents a considerable reduction from past levels.
-The Court estimates the Commission error rate at between 2% to 5% in our payments, depending on the policy area, whereas the threshold set by the Court is a 2% error rate.
+In cohesion policy, for example, the error rate is still slightly above 5%, which represents a considerable reduction from past levels.
+The Court estimates the Commission's error rate as regards payments at 2% to 5%, depending on the policy area, whereas the Court's threshold is a 2% error rate.

 The EU budget is decided by Eurocrats without any democratic procedures!

-The annual EU budget is decided by elected politicians, in the European Parliament and in the Council that brings together the Member States.
+The annual EU budget is determined by a budgetary authority comprising the European Parliament and the Council.
 The Commission only proposes the budget, and has to abide by the limits which the 2 institutions set for a given period - the multiannual financial framework.
 The current multiannual financial framework covers 2014-2020.

-The Commission proposes the Multiannual Financial Framework.
-It is then negotiated and adopted according to transparent and democratic procedures, in full respect of national sovereignty and democratic rights.
+The Commission proposes the multiannual financial framework.
+It is then negotiated and adopted using transparent and democratic procedures that take full account of national sovereignty and democratic rights.

-For expenditure, the decision on the regulation defining the new Multiannual Financial Framework (MFF), which will kick in as of 2014, is taken by the European Council acting unanimously, after obtaining the consent of the European Parliament, given by a majority of its members.
+For expenditure, the decision on the regulation defining the 2014-2020 multiannual financial framework was taken by the European Council acting unanimously.
+To do this, it required the European Parliament's consent, given by a majority of its members.

-For the own resources that finance the budget, the Council must take a unanimous decision after consulting the European Parliament.
-This decision enters into force only once all Member States have approved it in accordance with their constitutional requirements.
+For the own resources that finance the budget, the Council must make an unanimous decision after consulting the European Parliament.
+This decision enters into force only when all EU countries have approved it in line with their constitutional requirements.

-For the annual EU budget, EU decision-making also follows strict democratic procedures, which are similar to those of most national governments.
+For the annual EU budget, EU decision-making also follows strict democratic procedures similar to those of most national governments.
 The initial proposal for the annual budget comes from the Commission.
 The budget is examined and agreed by the Council and the European Parliament.
 The final agreement is usually reached in December each year.

 Every citizen can follow the process of budgetary negotiation.
-The documents are on our web sites and detailed discussions in the committees of the European Parliament can be watched online.
+The documents are on our website and detailed discussions in the committees of the European Parliament can be watched online.

 The EU costs too much!

 A Tax Freedom Day comparison is telling.
 This is the amount of time during the year that people have to work to pay their total tax burden.
-In most Member States, citizens have to work well into the spring and summer until they have paid their contribution.
-In contrast, the average European has to work only four days, until 4 January, to cover his or her contribution to the EU budget.
+In most EU countries, citizens have to work well into the spring and summer until they have paid their contribution.
+In contrast, the average EU citizen has to work only 4 days to cover his or her contribution to the EU budget.

-The EU finances silly projects like dog training centres or Elton John concerts!
+The EU funds silly projects like dog training centres or Elton John concerts!

-Generally, the national and regional authorities in Member States select projects which they think are best suited to their needs in line with the strategies and priorities agreed with the Commission.
-Checks at different levels (project, national, EU) ensure the taxpayers' money is protected to the best possible extent.
-If a claim is not legitimate, the EU budget does not fund it.
+National and regional authorities in the EU countries generally select projects which they think meet their needs best in line with the strategies and priorities agreed with the Commission.
+Checks at project, national and EU level protect taxpayers' money to the best possible extent.

 The Commission wants to introduce a direct EU tax and increase the tax burden on citizens!